Monte Carlo Tree Search with Tensor Factorization for Optimization Problems in Robotics: Related Work

 \subsection{Sampling-based Methods}

-Sampling-based methods, including Rapidly-exploring Random Trees (RRT) \citep{lavalle2006planning} and Probabilistic Roadmaps (PRM) \citep{kavraki1996probabilistic}, complement gradient-based approaches by leveraging random exploration of the search space.
-Their primary advantage lies in their ability to handle complex constraints, discontinuities, and high-dimensional state spaces without explicit gradient information.
+Sampling-based methods, including Rapidly-exploring Random Trees (RRT) \citep{lavalle2006planning} and Probabilistic Roadmaps (PRM) \citep{kavraki1996probabilistic}, offer an alternative to gradient-based approaches by constructing feasible paths through sampled configurations.
+These methods are particularly useful when gradient information is unavailable or difficult to obtain, and are widely used in motion planning and related robotics applications.
 Variants like RRT$^*$ \citep{karaman2011sampling}, BIT$^*$ \citep{gammell2015batch} and CMA-ES \citep{hansen2003reducing} further improve path optimality and convergence rates, demonstrating remarkable flexibility and scalability in challenging environments.

-Nevertheless, sampling-based methods typically suffer from slow convergence when dealing with narrow passages or high-dimensional solution space, as their success heavily depends on the probabilistic coverage of critical regions in the search space \citep{karaman2011sampling,salzman2016asymptotically}.
-Consequently, they often require extensive computational resources or advanced heuristic-guided sampling strategies to achieve satisfactory performance.
-Moreover, sampling-based methods can only ensure probabilistic completeness, lacking a strategical sampling behavior for global convergence, thus making solution finding not guaranteed in finite time.
+Nevertheless, a key limitation of sampling-based methods is that they are inherently tied to narrowly defined objectives, such as path length minimization, feasibility, or collision avoidance.
+Many robot optimization tasks, however, require optimizing general objective functions that go beyond geometric path planning, including multi-stage sequential costs, contact dynamics, and mixed-integer objectives.
+In such settings, sampling-based methods lack the structured guidance needed to efficiently explore the objective landscape, limiting their broader applicability.

-In contrast, TTTS leverages TT approximation to quickly explore the full tree, playing as informative priors.
-It also possesses strategical search for solution finding, leading to global convergence in finite time.
-In our framework, CMA-ES is integrated in TTTS for refinement of the TT-Tree search solutions to bridge the gap between continuous decision domain and discretized nodes.
+In contrast, TTTS inherits from MCTS the ability to optimize a wide range of objective functions, making it broadly applicable to diverse robotic tasks beyond shortest-path problems.
+It leverages TT approximation to construct informative priors over the full tree and employs a UCB-based search that strategically identifies the global optimal solutions.
+In our framework, CMA-ES is integrated into TTTS to refine the solutions found by TT-Tree search and bridge the gap between the continuous decision domain and the discretized tree nodes.